-The absolute zero levels of the maps are critical for the knowledge of the foregrounds that need to be modeled with the right zero level.
+The absolute zero levels of the maps are critical in order to identify the foreground emission that needs to be modeled with the correct zero level.
 In Sects.
 3.2 and 3.3, we develop a method to constrain these offsets using the solar dipole strong signal that should be seen in all single detector maps with the same direction vector.